 Dirty filters can reduce ventilation efficiency, result in unbalanced airflow and damage or shorten the life of the motors.
 Clean at least every three months.
 Polyester filters should be vacuumed, not washed, and replaced annually.
+Pleated filters must be replaced.
 Filters remove easily by opening the front cover.